bisqet/import-maps-generator/README.md

 # Import Maps Generator

 Generate import maps to achieve true buildless development.
 Uses `@jspm/generator` under the hood.
-Built on `Bun` and uses `HTMLRewriter` for the best performance
+Built on `Bun` and uses `HTMLRewriter` for the best performance.
+Works fine with Node.js also
 ## Usage
 It needs js/html input file and provides html/json output
 ```bash